geospatialem/conferences/2015/GirlDevelopIt-Photoshop.md

 ![layer-mask](http://designshack.net/wp-content/uploads/masking101-3.jpg)

 ## Filters
-Filter gallery contains a large majority of major filters, mostly artsy.
+The filter gallery contains a large majority of major filters, mostly artsy.
 The filter menu has a more comprehensive list of filters.
 You can also apply multiple filters and drag them around in your project.

 ## Type
 * Point text vs. Paragraph text